Athletic, interpersonal, conversational, fainting in coils…

 Gardner’s ideas appealed to many traditional teachers who extolled hard work but also had some students who did better on tests if multiplication tables were set to music or works of literature were acted out in class.

 Well, obviously – if it works, do it.
-(That is, do it if you can, which seems unlikely when most teachers have classes of … Read the rest
+(That is, do it if you can, which seems unlikely when most teachers have classes of 30 to 35 students, five times a day.
+When are they going to get the time to teach everyone differently?)
+But that’s a different thing from drawing large conclusions about multiple intelligences.

 Drug Trials ‘Distorted’